Skip to content Skip to main navigation Report an accessibility issue

 Beginner/Review Latin

-A rigorous overview of *all* the major features of Latin morphology and most of Latin syntax.
+A rigorous eight-week overview of *all* the major features of Latin morphology and most of Latin syntax.
 Suitable for the energetic and committed beginner, or as a review for students of any level who want to brush up.
 Students are responsible for obtaining their own copies of the textbook, Moreland and Fleischer’s Latin: An Intensive Course.

-BEGINNER/REVIEW SECTION 1 – FULL (WAITLIST AVAILABLE)
+BEGINNER/REVIEW SECTION 1

-BEGINNER/REVIEW SECTION 2 – FULL (WAITLIST AVAILABLE)
+BEGINNER/REVIEW SECTION 2

-The class will meet on a MTuThF schedule except for in those weeks that have holidays (Memorial Day, Independence Day), in which case the class will meet during the four non-holiday days of the week.
+Both classes will meet on a MTuThF schedule except for in those weeks that have holidays (Memorial Day, Independence Day), in which case the class will meet during the four non-holiday days of the week.

-Intermediate Readings in Medieval Latin – FULL (WAITLIST AVAILABLE)
+Intermediate Readings in Medieval Latin

 Advanced Readings in Medieval Latin